SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 ### Orchestration

-UCloud uses the resource abstraction to synchronize tasks between UCloud/Core and providers.
+UCloud uses a *resource* abstraction to synchronize tasks between UCloud/Core and providers.
 As a result, resources are often used to describe work for the provider.
-For example, a computational Job is one type of resource used in UCloud.
+For example, a computational job is one type of resource used in UCloud.

 To understand how resources work, we will first examine what all resources have in common:

 - __A unique identifier:__ Users and services can reference resources by using a unique ID.

-- __Product reference:__ Resources describe a work of a provider
+- __Product reference:__ Resources describe a work of a provider.

 - __A specification:__ Describes the resource.
-For example, this could be the parameters of a computational Job
+For example, this could be the parameters of a computational job.

 - __Ownership and permissions:__ All resources have exactly one workspace owner.

 - __Updates and status:__ Providers can send regular updates about a resource.
 These update describe changes in the system.
 These changes in turn affect the current status.

 UCloud, in almost all cases, store a record of all resources in use.
 We refer to this datastore as the catalog of UCloud.
 As a result, UCloud/Core can fulfil some operations without involving the provider.
 In particular, UCloud/Core